 “Flippers are too bulky”

-Many foot flippers are too bulky, cumbersome and harder to fit into your bag. (shinfin™ leg fins neatly stack on top of each other, close to “flat-pack” to easily fit into your bag.)
+Many foot flippers are too bulky, cumbersome and harder to fit into your bag. (shinfin™ swim fins neatly stack on top of each other, close to “flat-pack” to easily fit into your bag.)

 “Flippers fall off and sink”